Global Chemical Notification Programs

 Developing the right approach from market to market requires sound knowledge of its authorities and how to work within their regulatory programs.
 The Acta Group (Acta®), with offices in the U.S., Europe, and China, manages chemical products from concept to approval, utilizing the skills and experience of professionals who have worked in the specific product areas in government and industry.

 Acta professionals have experience in regulations affecting chemical product approvals under North American (U.S., Canada, and Mexico), EU, South American, Asian, and Pacific Rim regulatory programs.
-We regularly track significant legislative, administrative, and scientific initiatives that relate to the business of clients marketing chemicals and medical products for multiple uses.
+We regularly track significant legislative, administrative, and scientific initiatives that relate to the business of clients marketing chemicals and chemical products for multiple uses.

 James Aidala is a former U.S. Environmental Protection Agency (EPA) Assistant Administrator for Toxics under the Clinton Administration.
 Mr. Aidala has been closely involved with TSCA legislative reauthorization and key regulatory matters for over two decades, and offers significant value in addressing chemical policy and related issues.